-Asphalt driveways are becoming a popular way to save money, have a unique look and quickly repair damage over time.
-As more home and building owners turn away from the more traditional concrete driveways, the cost of an asphalt driveway has gone up.
-Let’s break down the factors that go into an asphalt driveway cost estimate and what you can do to save money.
+Asphalt driveways have become popular among home and building owners who want an attractive surface that can be easily repaired over time.
+As more and more people choose asphalt over traditional concrete driveways, however, installation costs have gone up.
+Let’s break down the main factors that go into an asphalt driveway cost estimate and determine how you might be able to save money.

 Because every project comes with unique challenges and requirements, there will always be variations in overall costs.
 If the installer has to remove a tree, grade the land or perform any other extra activities, you can expect a higher estimate.
 That said, there are some fundamental considerations that help determine the cost of virtually every asphalt driveway installation.
 These include:

 When considering asphalt paving, the size of the required coverage is a key consideration.
 Wide or long pavements demand a lot more base material, time, labor and asphalt.
 The desired shape of the surface can also play a role in the final cost.
 Although the majority of residential driveways are rectangular, some homeowners want a rounded, winding or arched front drive.
 In these instances, the excavation process can become more time-consuming and complicated.
 This will ultimately be factored into the final cost of your asphalt driveway.
 In most instances, you can expect to pay more for driveways with non-traditional sizes of styles.